Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 For most tours, you’ll need to be able to walk the distance of 4-5 city blocks on your own, with sturdy shoes.
 Please note that sidewalks in many countries are full of big holes and broken cement chunks, with bits of re-bar sticking out, and you must constantly be alert to these dangers.
 In urban areas where distances are greater, the group will take taxis and/or get help from local assistants.
 If you need a personal taxi or additional special aid, that will be at your expense.

 In more rural areas when we visit a remote village or temple, you should be able to navigate rocky routes, such as the dirt paths of Khoma village.
-You can always sit on a chair or bench if available in one place, and wait for the rest of the group also.
+You can always sit on a chair or bench if available in one place, and wait for the rest of the group.
 It won’t be possible to use walkers, wheelchairs or crutches while traveling with a group to foreign destinations that don’t have facilities for handicapped persons.

 What will the weather be like?